richardtallent/vue-simple-calendar/README.md

 ### Browsers and Localization

-Note that `Intl` is not supported for Safari 9.1, iOS 9.3, and Opera Mini.
+Note that `Intl` is not supported for _very_ old browsers.
 For these browsers, the month names and weekday names will be blank and the calendar will have a `nointl` class.
-Use CSS content to provide the appropriate month and weekday names for the languages you support.
+Use CSS `content` to provide the appropriate month and weekday names for the languages you support.
 For example:

 ```CSS
 .calendar.nointl.locale-en.m01 .monthName::after { content: 'January'; }